-There are a number of circles starting in the early Fall that have places open for Indigenous persons to take part.
+There are a number of circles starting this January and February that have places open for Indigenous persons to take part.
 Please register and indicate a particular site if it is a good location for you.
 We thank all the host sites for allowing us to have a circle on their premises.
 A full list can be found here.

 Clayton Sandy signing the Winnipeg Indigenous Accord with Raymond Currie in the Background, June 20th 2017

 On June 20, 2017, 80 signatories from organizations in the city gathered at the Forks for a formal signing of the Winnipeg Indigenous Accord.
 Clayton Sandy and Raymond Currie both signed on behalf of Circles for reconciliation.
 The goals of each organization were read as the signings took place.
 Signatories will meet four times a year and will be expected to report annually on the progress they are making in achieving the goals to which they committed.

 Opening afternoon of 16 Days to End Gender-based Violence – hosting 5 Voices , indigenous voices with co-chairs of MMIWG, Sandra Delaronde and Hilda Anderson-Pyrz and voices of women far away, South Sudan, Afghanistan and Yazidi women and girls.

 CBC Provides Circles for Reconciliation with National Exposure